eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 ---

 A unique and exciting, large-scale outdoor community event will be held on Friday 8th and Saturday 9th September 2017 at Greenham Common.
 Internationally acclaimed artists will be involved in the event and everyone is invited to take part.
-Greenham: War and Peace is a professionally led event project which is inviting hundreds of people from the local community to take part. &nbsp;
+Greenham: War and Peace is a professionally led event project which is inviting hundreds of people from the local community to take part.
 <br>
 <br>The event will portray 100 years of history of the Common and the dramatic moments of war and peace that form part of that history.
-It marks the 20th anniversary of the Greenham Common Trust which has distributed over &pound;35 million to local good causes since 1997&nbsp;
+It marks the 20th anniversary of the Greenham Common Trust which has distributed over £35 million to local good causes since 1997

 Email us on our contact page to take part